-I'm wondering about vaccines during pregnancy.
-Which vaccines are recommended and which ones should I avoid?
+Which vaccines during pregnancy are recommended and which ones should I avoid?

 Answers from Roger W. Harms, M.D.

-Generally, vaccines that contain inactivated (killed) viruses can be given during pregnancy.
+Generally, vaccines that contain killed (inactivated) viruses can be given during pregnancy.
 Vaccines that contain live viruses aren't recommended for pregnant women.

 Two vaccines are routinely recommended during pregnancy:

-- Influenza (flu) shot.
+- Flu (influenza) shot.
 The flu shot is recommended for women who are pregnant during flu season — typically November through March.
 The flu shot is made from an inactivated virus, so it's safe for both you and your baby.
 Avoid the nasal spray vaccine, which is made from a live virus.

 - Tetanus toxoid, reduced diphtheria toxoid and acellular pertussis (Tdap) vaccine.
-One dose of Tdap vaccine is recommended during each pregnancy to offer protection from whooping cough (pertussis), tetanus and diphtheria, regardless of when you had your last Tdap or tetanus-diphtheria (Td) vaccination.
+One dose of Tdap vaccine is recommended during each pregnancy to protect your newborn from whooping cough (pertussis), regardless of when you had your last Tdap or tetanus-diphtheria (Td) vaccination.
 Ideally, the vaccine should be given between 27 and 36 weeks of pregnancy.
-Whooping cough can be dangerous — even life-threatening — for infants.
-Getting the Tdap vaccine during pregnancy can help protect you from the infection and might also help protect your baby after birth.

 Certain vaccines should generally be avoided during pregnancy, including: